beniwonka/beniwonka-website/README.md

 ## Next Step’

-* add filter to gallery
+* masonry-ish gallery
 * click on gallery-thumbnails opens up a lightbox-like site with details and more picture of the project
-* sidebar for mobile
+* let logo and navigation float over gallery
 * add animations